numairkaukab2/test_plan_markdown/IEEE_829_test_plan_template.md

 * Is it possible to compare this to the total number of defects?
 This may be impossible, as some defects are never detected.
  - A defect is something that may cause a failure, and may be acceptable to leave in the application.
  - A failure is the result of a defect as seen by the User, the system crashes, etc.

-<h2><a id="10"></a>Suspension Criteria and Resumption Requirements</h2>
+## Suspension Criteria and Resumption Requirements

 Know when to pause in a series of tests.